shuzang/BBRAC/README.md

 ## 3. deploy record

-利用 Cakeshop 在 Node2 和 Node3 中新建一个账户，并转给新账户 1000 ETH
+use cakeshop create new account in Node2 and Node3, then send 1000 ETH to new account

-Node1 第一个账户部署 MC ，Node2 的两个账户分别是发起请求的设备和它的管理者，Node3 的两个账户分别是被请求的设备和它的管理者。
+Node1 account0 deploy MC, Node2 account0 is device that send request, Node2 account1 is manager of account0, Node3 is similar

 1. Node1 account0 deploy MC
     deploy account: 0xed9d02e382b34818e88B88a309c7fe71E65f419d